List of non-coherent units of measurement: Shot

 The shot is a liquid volume measure that varies from country to country and state to state depending on legislation.
 It is routinely used for measuring strong liquor or spirits when the amount served and consumed is smaller than the more common measures of alcoholic "drink" and "pint".
 There is a legally defined maximum size of a serving in some jurisdictions.
 The size of a "single" shot is 20–60 ml.
 The smaller "pony" shot is 20–30 ml.
 According to Encyclopædia Britannica Almanac 2009, a pony is 0.75 fluid ounces of liquor.
 According to Wolfram Alpha, one pony is 1 U.S. fluid ounce.
 "Double" shots (surprisingly not always the size of two single shots, even in the same place) are 40–100 ml.
 In the UK, spirits are sold in shots of either 25 ml (approximating the old fluid ounce) or 35 ml.

 Board foot or super foot

 A board foot is a United States and Canadian unit of approximate volume, used for lumber.
-It is equivalent to 1 inch × 1 foot × 1 foot (144 cuin).
+It is equivalent to 1 inch × 1 foot × 1 foot (144 in3).
 It is also found in the unit of density pounds per board foot.
 In Australia and New Zealand the terms super foot or superficial foot were formerly used for this unit.
 The exact volume of wood specified is variable and depends on the type of lumber.
 For planed lumber the dimensions used to calculate board feet are nominal dimensions, which are larger than the actual size of the planed boards.
 See Dimensional lumber for more information on this.